Winter storm bears down on Waco, closing schools and canceling flights

 Arriving and departing flights at Waco Regional Airport were canceled late Wednesday and through mid-Thursday afternoon, as thousands of other flights across the country were canceled because of inclement weather.

 The McLennan County Courthouse and city offices will close Thursday.
-Residents with Thursday and Friday garbage pickup are advised to leave their carts at the curb as usual and crews will assess road conditions and decide whether to have a make-up collection day.
+Residents with Thursday and Friday garbage pickup are advised to leave their carts at the curb as usual, and crews will assess road conditions and decide whether to have a make-up collection day Saturday.

 The city of Waco on Wednesday opened a warming center at Dewey Community Center, to be open until Thursday evening.

-Meanwhile, the Salvation Army’s community kitchen at 300 Webster Ave. is open as a daytime warming center, and the men’s shelter is adding cots in the kitchen area for the night.
+Meanwhile, The Salvation Army Community Kitchen at 300 Webster Ave. is open as a daytime warming center, and the men’s shelter is adding cots in the kitchen area for the night.

 The blast of frigid weather, which began arriving Tuesday night, put a long stretch of states from New Mexico and Colorado to Maine under winter storm warnings and watches.
 On Wednesday morning, Oklahoma, Kansas, Missouri, Illinois, Indiana and Michigan saw freezing rain, sleet and snow exceeding a foot in some places.